kevmn07/STM32_Simple_printf_scanf_Demo/README.md

-# STM32 Demos from Eugene Kalosha.
+# STM32 Demos from EK.

 ## Simple printf/scanf functions implementation for the Nucleo-G491RE evaluation board.